 I remember there was a time when I was doing really well in therapy, but during the span of one week, I slid completely back downhill.
 I felt like I hit rock bottom again.
 When we met up again, I told my therapist that I didn’t think therapy was working because I was back at square one, and I didn’t know what to do.
 That was a moment when I really thought that I was going to give up.
 She basically told me, “Do not stop.
 You have to keep going.”
 So I did, and everything changed from that point.
 And here I am.

-To me, the most meaningful thing about being a Member Advocate is that most people I talk to, from my experience, have never spoken to someone else with OCD.
-That is tough because OCD is so isolating.
-Pre-diagnosis, if you don’t know what is happening, you feel like you are the only person in the world who is having these thoughts or doing these rituals or thinking in this certain way.
-You think you’re the only one, and you think something is wrong with you.
-Especially when it comes to taboo or disturbing thoughts, you feel like you cannot share them with a soul.
+OCD can be so isolating.
+Pre-diagnosis, if you don’t know what you’re experiencing, it can feel like you’re the only person in the world who is having these thoughts or doing these rituals or thinking in this certain way.
+You think you’re the only one, and that something is wrong with you—especially when it comes to taboo or disturbing thoughts, which it feels like you can’t share with a soul.
 I get it because I’ve been there.

 There are a lot of things that come with OCD that people feel guilty about, only because the condition leads them to feel this way.
 They feel shame about the thoughts they think, the ways they cope, the things they do.
 It’s hard to admit.
 That’s why it’s so important to know that you’re not alone in what you’re experiencing.
 There are people who understand, and who know it’s possible to overcome the struggles you’re facing because they’ve done it themselves.

 I was once feeling the way you are, I was once thinking the way you are, and I was also completely hopeless.
 Then everything changed for me.
 I know you can’t see it right now—that’s okay.
 But you can overcome this.